Martin Hanzal

 Martin Hanzal ([ˈmarcɪn ˈɦanzal]; born 20 February 1987) is a Czech former professional ice hockey centre.
-He was drafted by the Arizona Coyotes in the first round, 17th overall, of the 2005 NHL Entry Draft.
+He was drafted by the Phoenix Coyotes in the first round, 17th overall, of the 2005 NHL entry draft.

 Playing career

 Amateur

 As a youth, Hanzal played in the 2001 Quebec International Pee-Wee Hockey Tournament with a team from Chomutov.

-Hanzal was the Phoenix Coyotes' first round draft pick, 17th overall, in the 2005 NHL Entry Draft from hometown team HC České Budějovice.
+Hanzal was the Phoenix Coyotes' first round draft pick, 17th overall, in the 2005 NHL entry draft from hometown team HC České Budějovice.
 He then moved to North America to play for the Omaha Lancers of the United States Hockey League (USHL) in the 2005–06 season.
 In 19 games played with Omaha, he scored 19 points, and in five playoff games, he had one goal.

 Hanzal then played major junior hockey during the 2006–07 season with the Red Deer Rebels of the Western Hockey League (WHL) after being acquired from the Chilliwack Bruins before even playing a game with the latter.
 He led the Rebels in scoring with 85 points in 60 games.

 Professional

 Phoenix/Arizona Coyotes

 Hanzal made his professional debut with the Coyotes in the 2007–08 season.
 He finished with eight goals and 35 points on the season, placing him sixth in team scoring.
 He also ranked ninth among NHL rookies in both points and assists.
 On 4 December 2008, Hanzal scored his first career hat-trick against the Toronto Maple Leafs in only 20:27 of play time, setting the record for the fastest hat-trick recorded in Coyotes history.

 On 8 October 2011, Hanzal was named an alternate captain for the Coyotes.

 On 12 April 2012, Hanzal scored the game-winning goal in overtime of Game 1 of the Western Conference Quarterfinals of the 2012 Stanley Cup playoffs against the Chicago Blackhawks, giving the Coyotes a 3–2 victory and a 1–0 series lead.
 His goal came from a redirect of a shot from the blueline by teammate Adrian Aucoin past Blackhawks goaltender Corey Crawford.

 On 14 November 2014, during the 2014–15 season, Hanzal scored his second career hat trick in a 5–0 rout against the Vancouver Canucks; two of the goals were scored only nine seconds apart.
 Hanzal's hat trick ended up being a natural hat trick, meaning all three of his goals were scored without the opposing team scoring.

 Later in the season, on 15 February 2015, the Coyotes announced that Hanzal was to have season-ending back surgery.
-Prior to the announcement, he had not played for Arizona since January 29, against the Toronto Maple Leafs.
+Prior to the announcement, he had not played for Arizona since 29 January, against the Toronto Maple Leafs.